-record-type2-hash-size Size of hashtable which holds Type 2 data.
-See page 187
+Size of hashtable which holds Type 2 data. record-type2-hash-size See page 194

 Setting the record data to Type 3

 Record Type 3 data keeps updates as sets of fields in a similar way to Type 2 data; however, updates are not replaced but added to the list.
 Updates are discarded when the number of updates reaches a configured limit.